esa/pagmo2/doc/sphinx/docs/python/tutorials/moo.rst

     >>> udp.p_distance(pop) # doctest: +SKIP
     0.03926512747685471

-If we are not happy on the value of such a metric, we can evolve the population for some more generation to improve such a figure:
+If we are not happy on the value of such a metric, we can evolve the population for some more generations to improve the figure:

 .. doctest::